-Take a photo of the room before you start cleaning, and then take a photo of the room after you finish.
+Take a photo of the room before you start cleaning, and then take a picture of the room after you finish.
 Feel good about your accomplishment and keep it as a reminder of how you would like the room to stay.

 Give yourself little rewards along the way.
 After you finish cleaning out the refrigerator, eat that truffle you’ve been saving.
 Finish all the dishes?
 Ten minutes to pleasure surf on the computer is in order.

 Your home is your stage.
 Now is the time where you test out those dance moves and sing at the top of your lungs.

 While you’re cleaning and touching all the items in your home, why not go down memory lane and remember the special moments in your life where that object came into it.

 As you put away your platter, does it bring up memories of your grandmother serving you Sunday supper on it?
-After dusting your crystal vase, does it remind you of how special your wedding day was and all the family and friends that were there to support you?
+After dusting your crystal vase, does it remind you of how special your wedding day was and all the family and friends there to support you?

-Use your time cleaning as an opportunity to give to others.
+Use your cleaning routine as an opportunity to give to others.
 As you clean out your closets, look for things you can donate to those who are less fortunate than you and feel good about having the means to do so.

 There’s nothing like the threat of company that will motivate you to make your home in tip-top condition.
 The reward is entertaining your friends and family and making happy memories.

 Cleaning a whole house doesn’t sound like much fun.
 But cleaning for 10 minutes?
 That’s doable.
 Set a timer and go!

-12) Less = more.
+11. Less = More

-Strive to have higher quality items in your home that you use all the time, like a handmade serving bowl that an artist poured his or her soul into, rather than a bowl made in a factory.
+Strive to have higher quality items in your home that you use all the time.
+A handmade serving bowl that an artist poured their soul into, rather than a bowl made in a factory, would be one example.